-IX.
+VIII.
 Reimbursement Procedures

 RTP is a reimbursement program; therefore, the RTP recipient must pay 100% of the cost of any item before submitting a request for reimbursement of 80% of costs.
-The recipient must have either the cash on hand or other financing available to incur all project expenses.
+The recipient must have cash on hand or other financing available to cover all project expenses until reimbursement is received.